 The tombs are located in several places:

-adjacent to the road, and accessible by a staircase.
+Tomb R. Eliezer - adjacent to the #85 road, and accessible by a staircase.

 The aerial map below shows the major points of interest.
 Pointing and clicking on selected points in purple will automatically scroll to the relevant photo or site.

-After the fall of Galilee the fortress on top of the hill declined, and its population moved down to a more accessible site, closer to the ancient road and sources of water and agriculture.
+After the fall of Galilee, the fortress on top of the western hill of Beer Sheba declined.
+Its population moved down to a more accessible site, closer to the ancient road and sources of water and agriculture.

-The lower village prospered in the Roman/Byzantine period, and continued until recent times.
+The new village of Kefar Hanannia prospered in the Roman/Byzantine period, and continued until recent times.
 It was based on farming the fields around it, and on pottery which made it famous.

 A view of the ruins of the village, taken from the south side.
 The ruins are of the Arabic village, which is built over the Roman Jewish village.